Q. When do you accept applications?

 - Application due on August 31 for Spring Admissions or February 28 for Fall Admissions.

-- ATI TEAS results are due to the School of Nursing on October 1 for Spring Admissions or April 1 for Fall Admissions.
+- ATI TEAS results are due to the School of Nursing by 5pm PST on August 31 for Spring Admissions or February 28 for Fall Admissions.

 Q. What is the minimum required overall GPA to apply into the program?